Successfully passing the SAT or ACT is a major step towards getting approved by a prestigious college.

 SAT / ACT – Kaplan vs. Princeton Review

-SAT / ACT – The live online courses comparison
+SAT / ACT – The live online course comparison

 The “live online” courses (most popular option) comparison table: